 Find your local Indian and Asian food stores, or shop online.

 Indian and Asian food stores are by far the cheapest places to find gluten-free flours.
 There you will find various rice flours, chickpea (chana/besan) flour, pea flour, mung flour, potato starch, tapioca flour and corn flour (corn starch).
 But just be aware of the chance of cross contamination with bulk bins if you are coeliac or very sensitive.
 I recommend buying pre-packaged flours wherever possible.
 I go to the health food store for all my other flours; millet flour, buckwheat flour, quinoa flour, oat flour, teff flour and amaranth flour.
 And currently buy my fine brown rice flour from Coles (Australia) as my local healthfood stall doesn't sell the finely ground one.
+It's a Coles brand one and is simply labelled 'brown rice flour'.
 For my New Zealand readers I recommend you check out Gluten Free Store, based in Auckland with a great online store.
 They have all their flours independently tested to make sure they're 100% gluten-free, offer some of the best prices around and post anywhere in NZ.

 Plant a vegetable garden.Really everyone, if your gluten-free or not should plant themselves a little vegetable garden.
 Even if you just plant a few pot of fresh herbs.
 This will liven up your cooking and it also saves you lots of money.

-Make your own all purpose gluten-free flour, avoiding store brought pre-mixes to keep costs down.
+Make your own all purpose gluten-free flour, avoiding store bought pre-mixes to keep costs down.

 Like I stated above, I never buy pre-made gluten-free flours.
 They are so overpriced and while they are a easy way to start out gluten-free, you will soon be wanting something a little cheaper and more flexible.
 Also, most are made up of highly refined flours and starches with little to no nutritional value.
 I almost always use each gluten-free flour individually, adding different flours for different recipes, but if you are wanting to make up a good all-purpose gluten-free flour try this fantastic whole grain gluten-free flour mix from Shauna @ gluten-free girl.